axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-elasticsearch-http/reference-destination-elasticsearch-http/_index.md

 | Accepted values: | Filename |
 | Default:         | none     |

 *Description:* Name of a file that contains an X.509 CA certificate (or a certificate chain) in PEM format.
-The {{% productparam "abbrev" %}} application uses this certificate to validate the certificate of the HTTPS server.
+The {{% param "product.abbrev" %}} application uses this certificate to validate the certificate of the HTTPS server.
 If the file contains a certificate chain, the file must begin with the certificate of the host, followed by the CA certificate that signed the certificate of the host, and any other signing CAs in order.

 {{% include-headless "chunk/topic-tls-block-http.md" %}}